magnetophon/LazyLimiter/README.md

 Usage:
 ------

-###threshold
+## distortion control
+this section controls the amount of distortion, versus the amount of GR
+### input gain
+input gain in dB
+### threshold

-The maximum output level.
+maximum output level in dB

-###attack shape
+### attack shape

-0 gives a linear attack, 1 a strongly exponential one.
+0 gives a linear attack (slow), 1 a strongly exponential one (fast) this is how the curve of the attack varies it's shape:
 ![](https://github.com/magnetophon/LookaheadLimiter/blob/master/attack.gif)

-###hold time
+### minimum release time
+minimum time in ms for the GR to go up
+### stereo link
+0 means independent, 1 fully linked

+## dynamic hold
-The release phase is not started if any of the samples within the hold time needs more gain reduction then we currently have.
+the GR will not go up if it has to be back here within the hold time
+### maximum hold time
+maximum hold time in ms

-###release time
+### minimum hold time
+minimum hold time in ms
+### dynHold
+shorten the hold time when the GR is below AVG
+### dynHoldPow
+shape the curve of the hold time
+### dynHoldDiv
+scale the curve of the hold time

+##  musical release
+this section fine tunes the release to sound musical
+### base release rate
+release rate when the GR is at AVG, in dB/s
+### transient speed
+speed up the release when the GR is below AVG
+### anti pump
+slow down the release when the GR is above AVG
+###  AVG attack
+time in ms for the AVG to go down
+###  AVG release
-Time constant in ms (1/e smoothing time) for the compression gain to approach (exponentially) a new higher target level (the compression 'releasing')
+time in ms for the AVG to go up

-###release shape

-0.2 is a fast release shape, 5 is slow.
+## metering section:
+### gain reduction in dB
+### average gain reduction in dB
+### hold time in ms

 Inner workings:
 ---------------
+As with any lookahead limiter, there is a block calculating the gain reduction (GR), and that value is multiplied with the delayed signal.

+In this block-diagram, the lookahead time has been set to 4 samples, and it's a simplified implementation.
+The actual limiter uses 8192 at a samplerate of 44100, and even more at higher samplerates.

-There are 3 blocks doing the work: attackGR, hold and releaseEnv.
+Inside the gain computer, there are 3 blocks doing the work: attackGR, hold and releaseEnv.

-If you want to look at the block-diagram, I recommend changing maxHoldTime to a low value, otherwise you get huge block-diagrams for LookaheadSeq and LookaheadPar.
-In the examples below I've chosen 4; by default, it is 1024 (23 ms).

 ###attackGR